maciekfabia/sdk-nrf/doc/nrf/ug_zigbee.rst

 ---------------------------

 Zigbee is initialized after Zephyr's kernel start.
-The ZBOSS stack works on a separate Zephyr thread that is created and started with ``zigbee_enable()``.
+The ZBOSS stack works on a separate Zephyr thread that is created and started with :cpp:func:`zigbee_enable`.
 This function must be called by the application.

-ZBOSS's thread can be configured using the following options:
+The ZBOSS thread can be configured using the following options:

 * :option:`CONFIG_ZBOSS_DEFAULT_THREAD_PRIORITY` - Defines thread priority; set to 3 by default.
 * :option:`CONFIG_ZBOSS_DEFAULT_THREAD_STACK_SIZE` - Defines the size of the thread stack; set to 2048 by default.

-For stack logging options, see the following section.

 Custom logging per module
 -------------------------

-Logging is handled with Zephyr's ``CONFIG_LOG`` option.
+Logging is handled with the :option:`CONFIG_LOG` option.
 This option enables logging for both the stack and Zephyr's :ref:`zephyr:logging_api` API.

 Stack logs
 ~~~~~~~~~~

-The stack logs are indepentent from Zephyr's :ref:`zephyr:logging_api` API.
+The stack logs are independent from Zephyr's :ref:`zephyr:logging_api` API.
 To customize them, use the following options:

 * :option:`CONFIG_ZBOSS_ERROR_PRINT_TO_LOG` - Allows ZBOSS to log its errors; enabled by default.